DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
     - Identity Management (IdM) implementation techniques generally fall into two categories:
-        - **centralized access control**: implies a single entity within a system performs all authorization verification
+        - ♈**centralized access control**: implies a single entity within a system performs all authorization verification
             - potentially creates a single point of failure
             - small team can manage initially, and can scale to more users
-        - **decentralized access control**: (AKA distributed access control) implies several entities located throughout a system perform auth verification
+        - ♈**decentralized access control**: (AKA distributed access control) implies several entities located throughout a system perform auth verification
             - requires more individuals or teams to manage, and admin may be spred across numerous locations
             - difficult to maintain consistency
             - changes made to any individual access control point needs to be repeated at others
+            - When network connectivity to a central control point is a problem or if rules and regulations may vary significantly from location to location, centralized control can be less desirable than decentralized control despite its challenges with consistency.
     - With ubiquitious mobile computing and anywhere, anytime access (to apps & data), identity is the "new perimeter"
     - **Roles & Groups**:
     - provides centralized managment of access control policies, sreamlining administration across different scenarios.
 It also enforces ✏️least privilege by tailoring permission to roles.